 • Does not damage or destroy natural features, native plants, cultural resources, historic structures or government and/or private property.
 This includes using any vegetation or structure as a target, backstop or target holder.

 • Does not facilitate and create a condition of littering, refuse accumulation and abandoned personal property.
 The shooting of any glass bottle, container, or material that would break into small pieces and create a hazard or litter is prohibited.
 All spent shells or brass are considered litter and must be removed by the shooter.

 • Does not violate an existing use restriction, closure order or supplementary rules notice.

-In addition you must not possess or discharge a firearm or explosive device in violation of any Colorado State Law.
-This includes possession of a firearm while under the influence of intoxicating liquor or of a controlled substance, carrying a concealed weapon in violation of State law, and the possession or control any firearm, other than a pistol or revolver, in any motor vehicle unless the chamber is unloaded.
+In addition, you must not possess or discharge a firearm or explosive device in violation of any Colorado State Law.
+This includes possession of a firearm while under the influence of alcohol or of a controlled substance, carrying a concealed weapon in violation of State law, and the possession or control any firearm, other than a pistol or revolver, in any motor vehicle unless the chamber is unloaded.

 If you have specific questions on areas that may be appropriate for target shooting please contact the BLM field office with jurisdiction over the area you wish to visit.

 For a map of the field office boundaries, address and telephone numbers please visit the BLM Colorado Home Page at: www.blm.gov/co